marceluxvk/vagrant-k8s-ha/README.md

 The etcd server is running as a single instance because it's not the main target of this test but their site have very useful informations to help you run it in a multi-instance mode.

-So, every request we send to kubernates will be balanced between the available nodes to be redirect to one of the availables kube-apiservers.
+The main point to guarantee the high availability is to have multiple instances of **kube-apiserver**, **kube-controller-manager** and **kube-scheduler**.
+The **kube-apiserver** must be exposed and used behind a load balancer, implemented on this test using the haproxy.
+Everything else, must be configured to invoke the **kube-apiserver** through the load balancer.
+So we have:
 ![teste](https://kubernetes.io/images/docs/ha.svg)

 To make things work as a cluster, we need to enable the flag ```--leader-elect``` at the configuration file for the [scheduler](https://github.com/marceluxvk/vagrant-k8s-ha/blob/master/cookbooks/kubernetes/files/scheduler) and the [controller manager](https://github.com/marceluxvk/vagrant-k8s-ha/blob/master/cookbooks/kubernetes/files/controller-manager).
-Everything else, must configure the apiservice address using the balancer address **http://base.local:8080** and not the apiservice address directly.

 So, if everything is ok, your high available kubernetes cluster is ready to use.